 In the post war era the company developed and manufactured the Chemcon range of pumps and valves which were widely used in the Australian chemical industry until 1973 when restrictions on imports were abolished.

 The company became a supplier of castings to the major names in pump and valve manufacturing in Australia including Flowserve Pumps and Fisher Valves.
 Many of its castings were exported within completed assemblies to Asia and the Middle East.
 In addition the company supplied extensive replacement consumables to the paper and cement industries in Australia.

 In addition major exporters of minerals including Coal, Natural Gas, Nickel, Copper, Aluminium and Iron Ore have been supplied with corrosion, heat and wear resisting components to support their operations.

-During its history the company has absorbed other foundries including Bramwell& Vincent, Aviation Alloys, and Carruthers Foundry.
-The company moved to its present larger site in Revesby in 1998 and has continued to grow in capacity and capability.
+During its history the company has absorbed other foundries including Bramwell & Vincent, Aviation Alloys, and Carruthers Foundry.
+The company moved to a larger site in Revesby in 1998 and continued to grow in capacity and capability.